20 Best East Coast Vacation Spots

-3. Skiing in Vermont
+3. Ski Resorts in Vermont

-Vermont and skiing go hand in hand, or should we say boot in ski?
+Vermont and skiing go hand in hand, or should we say boot in binding?
 Home to many of the best ski resorts on the East Coast, this luscious state is where you'll find winter wonderlands like Okemo Mountain Resort, Stratton, Jay Peak, and Stowe Mountain Resort.

-While these four areas comprise some of the best ski resorts in Vermont, there are a slew of other ski-worthy mountains rising above magnificent valleys throughout the state.
+While these four areas comprise some of the best ski resorts in Vermont, there is a slew of other ski-worthy mountains rising above magnificent valleys throughout the state.
 Vermont's impressive Green Mountains create a spectacular backdrop and an even better terrain for tackling fresh powder and moguls.